hyperledger/aries-endorser-service/README.md

 ## Exposing the Endorser Agent using Ngrok

-By default the `./manage` script will start an ngrok process to expose the Endorser agent's endpoint, and the Endorser agent will use the ngrok url when publishing their endpoint.
+By default, the `./manage` script will start an ngrok process to expose the Endorser agent's endpoint, and the Endorser agent will use the ngrok URL when publishing their endpoint.

 If you don't want to do this (or if ngrok isn't workin' for ya) you can override this behaviour - just set environment variable `ENDORSER_ENV` to something other than `local`, and then set `ACAPY_ENDPOINT` explicitly.

-For example to startup the Endorser to run exclusively within a docker network (for example to run the BDD tests ...  see later section ...):
+For example, to startup the Endorser to run exclusively within a docker network (for example to run the BDD tests ...  see later section ...):

 ```bash
 ENDORSER_ENV=testing ACAPY_ENDPOINT=http://host.docker.internal:8050 ./manage start-bdd --logs